What is TPD Insurance?

 TPD Insurance is Total and Permanent Disability insurance

 TPD Insurance plays a crucial role as part of wealth protection strategies, providing asset protection when needed most.
-(Some providers include ‘temporary significant incapacity’ in their policy conditions.)
+(A useful feature of this type of policy from some providers include ‘temporary significant incapacity’ as a policy condition.)

 TPD insurance is offered as an extension to a term life, trauma, or whole of life policy; or as a standalone policy1.
 TPD insurance means the total disability of the insured according to the definition in the relevant policy.
 A lump sum may be paid in the event that a person:

 - Has lost a limb or sight;

 - Is unable to conduct basic daily living activities.

 Understand the cover defined in your TPD insurance policy

 There are two definitions of being unable to return to work within TPD insurance: